Pamphlets series

 Dirty Poem

-by Ferreira Gullar
+Poetry by Ferreira Gullar

-Translated from the Portuguese by Leland Guyer
+Translated from Portuguese by Leland Guyer

 Dirty Poem was written in 1975 in Buenos Aires when Ferreira Gullar was in political exile from the Brazilian dictatorship.
 An epic work, it draws on the poet’s memories of his seaside adolescence during World War II and deals openly with the “dirty” shamefulness of a socioeconomic system that abuses its citizens with poverty, sexism, greed, and fear.
 The scholar Otto Maria Carpeaux wrote: “Dirty Poem deserves to be called ‘National Poem’ because it embodies all of the experiences, victories, defeats, and hopes in the life of the Brazilian citizen.”